 Many bacteria that cause infection are spread by the hands.
 These bacteria can live on healthy skin and are more common during the summer months.
 Wash your hands with soap or water or use an alcohol-based hand rub (i.e. Purell©) regularly, especially before changing your wound dressing or touching your wound.

 Although it may be tempting to enjoy the ocean, pool, or other water sources in the summer months, you should refrain from entering water until your surgeon says it is okay.
 This is particularly important in the first two weeks after surgery, and if your incision is open or draining fluid.

 Avoid extremes in heat and humidity

-Increased sweating during the summer months can result in more bacteria on the skin, which in turn can pose a risk to incision healing.
+Increased sweating during the summer months can result in increased quantities of bacteria on the skin, which in turn can pose a risk to incision healing.
 Practice good hygiene by showering as directed by your physician, wearing clean clothes each day and changing bed sheets regularly.
-Avoid shaving the affected limb for one week before surgery and two weeks after your surgery.
+Avoid shaving within 2 weeks of surgery on the affected limb.

-Shower with the prescribed medicated soap the day before surgery and the morning of surgery
+Take the prescribed shower the night before surgery and the morning of surgery

-Showering with a medicated soap (chorhexidine 2%, Hibiclens©) the day before surgery and the morning of surgery will reduce the amount of bacteria on the skin, and has been shown to decrease the likelihood of infection after surgery.
+Showering with a medicated soap (chorhexidine 2%, Hebiclens©) the night before surgery and the morning of surgery will reduce the amount of bacteria on the skin, and has been shown to decrease the likelihood of infection after surgery.
 (Note: If your prescreening visit identified the presence of Staphylococcus in your nasal test, then the instructions for this shower will be different.)

-If you have any questions about caring for your incision, please contact your surgeon.
+If you have any questions about caring for your wound, contact your surgeon’s office.